Have you decided to use flats or prefold cloth diapers, but now find yourself overwhelmed thinking about how to fold them?

-Next, fold the front part of your diaper into thirds at an angle, so the two sides are sitting on top of each other.
+Next, fold the front part of your diaper into thirds at an angle, so the two sides sit on top of each other.
 Then fold the back of the diaper down a few inches to create wings and a little pocket, which will prevent leaks if your baby decides to poop.

-Finally, lay your baby on top of the diaper, pull the front part up to reach your baby and wrap the wings around baby’s waist before fastening with a Snappi.
+Finally, lay your baby on top of the diaper, pull the front part up to reach your baby, and wrap the wings around baby’s waist before fastening with a Snappi.

 To Pack It

 The airplane fold is a fold that has most of the layers in the front of the diaper, making it great for heavy wetting boys.